Please note that we are currently receiving a high volume of requests.

 To find out if your claim is eligible, we suggest that you:

-For some insurers, a credit is equivalent to a reimbursement.
+For the majority of our insurers, a credit is equivalent to a reimbursement.
 If you choose to refuse the credit, your claim may not be eligible for a partial (or full) refund.
 For more information, we invite you to consult your insurer’s website.

 If your trip is scheduled to take place in less than 30 days and you would like to cancel it, we recommend that you follow these steps: